appserver-io/appserver/_docs_1_1/webserver.md

 Flags are used to further influence processing.
 You can specify as many flags per rewrite as you like, but be aware of their impact.
 Syntax for several flags is simple: just separate them with a `,` symbol.
-Flags, which might accept a parameter, can be assigned one by one using the `=` symbol.
+Flags, which might accept a parameter, can be assigned one by using the `=` symbol.
 Currently supported flags are:

 - *L* : As rules are normally processed one after the other, the `L` flag will make the flagged rule the last one processed